WordPress/gutenberg/packages/core-data/README.md

 ### getBlockPatternCategories

-Retrieve the list of registered block pattern categories.
+Retrieve the list of registered pattern categories.

 _Parameters_